Small changes, consistently made over time, make the most significant difference in your life.

 We overestimate what we can do in the short term, and underestimate what we can do in the long term.

-If you want your life to look completely different in 2 years, the following habits and decisions will have a powerful compounding effect.
-The changes will be hardly noticeable at first, but then one day you’ll look around and your dreams will have become a reality.
+If you want your life to look completely different in 2 years, the following habits and decisions performed every day will significantly impact your life.
+The changes will be hardly noticeable at first, but then one day you’ll look around, and your dreams will have become a reality.

 I’ve never met anyone who wants to change their life that hasn’t.
 All it takes is a decision.